Fresno de Caracena

 Fresno de Caracena is a municipality located in the province of Soria, in the autonomous community of Castile and León, Spain.
-It had a population of 28 inhabitants in 2013 and it is one of the less populated areas of the country.
-Fresno de Caracena is the birthplace of Pere Abat who is supposedly the author of the book "El Cantar del Mio Cid".
+It had a population of 22 inhabitants in 2023 and it is one of the less populated areas of the country.
+Fresno de Caracena is the place where Pere Abat was a cleric, who is supposedly the author of the book "El Cantar del Mio Cid".

 Fresno de Caracena is also the location of a 12th-century church and a rollo picota used in the past to hang criminals.

-Fresno de carcena was also visited by the well known artist "Melendi" who gave to the population a great performance.
-Nowadays, Fresno de Caracena has a music reputation worldwide.